Jasonnor/Professional-Codes-Reader/README.md

 Novel Pretender can insert random C#, PHP or jQuery code to paragraphs of a text file (which may be novel or article), and output to HTML, making it looks like a professional or work site.

+It also have chrome extension version, see [here](/Chrome-Extension/README.md).

 ## Before

 ![Before](/Example/Before.png)